What is Aquisition Management?

 3. Multiple Award Contract (MAC) Acquisition:

-• It involves awarding multiple contracts to several vendors or suppliers.
+• It involves awarding various contracts to several vendors or suppliers.

 • Typically used when there is a need for a variety of goods or services or to foster competition among selected vendors.